THE HANDS AND HEART

 Modern wedding inspiration at the Giraffe Shed The Giraffe Shed is a stunning, and relatively new, wedding venue in Wales.
 With its pink wall and brick wall, it has an industrial feel surrounded by acres of green countryside - and that is what makes it so special, so...

-Located in Berkshire, we deliver to London and all over the UK, to France and other destinations.
+Located in Berkshire, I deliver to London and all over the UK, to France and other destinations.

 Reading, RG5 3BJ